-The interaction of hydrogen with palladium surfaces represents one of the model systems for the study of the adsorption at metal surfaces [1-13].
-Theoretical gassurface dynamics studies have usually concentrated on the adsorption dynamics on clean surfaces [6, 14-25].
-However, in any realistic, technologically relevant situation surfaces do usually not remain clean, but are covered by adsorbates.
-Although the poisoning or promotion of adsorption by coadsorbates have been studied by several DFT calculations [26-31], few studies have addressed coverage effects on the adsorption dynamics [32].
+The interaction of hydrogen with palladium surfaces represents one of the model systems for the study of the adsorption at metal surfaces.1-13 Theoretical gas-surface dynamics studies have usually concentrated on the adsorption dynamics on clean surfaces.6,14-25 However, in any realistic, technologically relevant situation surfaces do usually not remain clean, but are covered by adsorbates.
+Although the poisoning or promotion of adsorption by coadsorbates have been studied by several density functional theory (DFT) calculations,26-31 few studies have addressed coverage effects on the adsorption dynamics.

-Only recently it has become possible, based on advances in the electronic structure codes and improvements in the computer power, to address the complex problem of the adsorption dynamics on precovered surfaces either by ab initio molecular dynamics (AIMD) simulations [13, 33, 34] or by MD simulations on interpolated potential energy surfaces (PESs) [34-36].
-These theoretical studies were also motivated by the experimental observation that seemingly aggregates of three or more vacancies were required for the dissociative adsorption of $H_2$ on almost hydrogen-covered Pd(111) [37, 38].
-A subsequent DFT study indicated that the dissociative adsorption of $H_2$ in a hydrogen dimer vacancy should still be exothermic [39], but because of the repulsive interaction between the hydrogen atoms the dissociation is no longer non-activated but becomes hindered by small barriers.
-AIMD simulations then demonstrated that the dissociative adsorption of H2 in a hydrogen dimer vacancy on Pd(111) is indeed possible once the kinetic energy is large enough to overcome the small adsorption barrier [33].
-Subsequent dynamical studies of the $H_2$ adsorption on hydrogen-precovered Pd(100) even showed that a single hydrogen vacancy is sufficient to induce the dissociative adsorption of $H_2$ [34].
+Only recently it has become possible, based on advances in the electronic structure codes and improvements in the computer power, to address the complex problem of the adsorption dynamics on precovered surfaces either by ab initio molecular dynamics (AIMD) simulations or by MD simulations on interpolated potential energy surfaces (PESs).34-36 These theoretical studies were also motivated by the experimental observation that seemingly aggregates of three or more vacancies were required for the dissociative adsorption of H2 on almost hydrogen-covered Pd(111).
+A subsequent DFT study indicated that the dissociative adsorption of H2 in a hydrogen dimer vacancy should still be exothermic, but because of the repulsive interaction between the hydrogen atoms the dissociation is no longer nonactivated but becomes hindered by small barriers.
+AIMD simulations then demonstrated that the dissociative adsorption of $H_2$ in a hydrogen dimer vacancy on Pd(111) is indeed possible once the kinetic energy is large enough to overcome the small adsorption barrier.
+Subsequent dynamical studies of the $H_2$ adsorption on hydrogen-precovered Pd(100) even showed that a single hydrogen vacancy is sufficient to induce the dissociative adsorption of $H_2$ .

-Preliminary results of the adsorption probability of $H_2$ on hydrogen-precovered Pd(100) as a function of the hydrogen coverage obtained by AIMD simulations have already been published [13, 33].
+Preliminary results of the adsorption probability of $H_2$ on hydrogen-precovered Pd(100) as a function of the hydrogen coverage obtained by AIMD simulations have already been published.
 I have now extended these studies by considering a much broader variety of different hydrogen-coverage structures in the AIMD simulations.
-The results presented here are based on more than 6,500 AIMD trajectories for run times sometimes exceeding 100 ps demonstrating that it is indeed possible to perform a large number of AIMD simulations of surface reaction in order to obtain statistical meaningful results for a wide range of initial conditions.
+The results presented here are based on more than 6500 AIMD trajectories for run times sometimes exceeding 100 ps.
+The calculated sticking probabilities are based on 100-150 trajectories for each considered initial condition.
+This demonstrates that it is indeed possible to perform a large number of AIMD simulations of surface reaction in order to obtain statistical meaningful results for a wide range of initial conditions.

-The calculated sticking probabilities as a function of the coverage compare favorably with the experiment [40].
+The calculated sticking probabilities as a function of the coverage compare favorably with the experiment.
 Still it should be noted that a true comparison with the experiment would require a proper statistical average over possible coverage structures and initial conditions as a function of temperature.
-Although I will report the relative stability of the considered hydrogen adsorbate structures as a function of the coverage, a statistical determination of the adsorption probability as a function of the coverage including the proper average over adsorbate structures is not intended in this study.
-This would require an even higher number of trajectories which is prohibitively expansive at the AIMD level.
-Such an averaging has recently been done for the H2 adsorption on hydrogen-covered Pd(111) [35], however, not on an
+Although I will report the relative stability of the a)Author to whom correspondence should be addressed.
+Electronic mail: axel.gross@uni-ulm.de.

-AIMD basis but using an approximate reactive force-field approach to describe the interaction potential.
+considered hydrogen adsorbate structures as a function of the coverage, a statistical determination of the adsorption probability as a function of the coverage including the proper average over adsorbate structures is not intended in this study.
+This would require an even higher number of trajectories, which is prohibitively expansive at the AIMD level.
+Such an averaging has recently been done for the H2 adsorption on hydrogen-covered Pd(111), however, not on an AIMD basis but using an approximate reactive force-field approach to describe the interaction potential.